-Tutors WILL NOT complete a student's homework, edit papers, help with take-home or open-book tests, work assigned homework problems, or offer any assistance without direct student involvement, a show of critical thinking, and cooperation in the process of learning.
-Tutors will offer coaching and guidance to make the learning process easier; however, students ARE expected to assume ultimate responsibility for their own academic performance.
-We also offer periodic workshops, study groups when possible, and online assistance.
-We work closely with the ERC to provide one-stop academic services.
-Hours vary by semester and are posted at each location and on our website.
+Tutors WILL NOT complete a student's homework, help with take-home or open-book tests, solve assigned homework problems, or offer any assistance without direct student involvement, a show of critical thinking, and cooperation in the learning process.
+The ERC expects students to assume ultimate responsibility for their own academic performance.
+The ERC also offers workshops, study groups when possible, and online assistance.
+Hours vary by semester and are posted at the ERC web page and Facebook page listed below.